fennelLabs/fennel-solonet/Charts/fennel-node/README.md

 ## Overview

-The chart uses Parity's official node chart as a dependency and provides Fennel-specific configurations for both development and staging environments.
+The chart uses Parity's official node chart (v5.15.0) as a dependency and provides Fennel-specific configurations for both development and staging environments.

 ## Prerequisites

 - Kubernetes 1.23+
 - Helm 3.13+
 - PV provisioner support in the underlying infrastructure (for persistent storage)
+- A configured StorageClass (e.g., `local-path`, `fast-ssd`)

 ## Installation